Mc-Auth-com/Mc-Auth/README.md

 4. Configure all files inside `./storage` (automatically generated)
 6. Type `rs` into the console or restart the process

+7. Visit [Mc-Auth-com/McAuth-BungeeCord](https://github.com/Mc-Auth-com/McAuth-BungeeCord) and continue by setting it up

 ## TODO
 * **Complete Recode ([#70](https://github.com/Mc-Auth-com/Mc-Auth-Web/pull/70))**